bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 So the WORKSPACE file includes the definition of which rules_go we are using and then the BUILD.bazel
-files loads those rules and uses one of the definitions in the rules.
+files load those rules and use one of the definitions in the rules.

 // TODO a couple of images here for object graphs